lukso-network/docs/docs/learn/mini-apps/connect-upprovider.md

 - Web3 modals
 - WalletConnect processes

-This makes the user experience cumbersome and frustrating.
+This makes the user experience cumbersome.

 ## Introducing the UP Provider